PARADISE OR ETERNAL LIFE?

 After we think about our transformation and our pursuit of eternal life, which are in actuality the manner in which we enter the Kingdom of God, we will have a look at how our diligence in grasping transformation and eternal life will affect our life in Paradise.
 This, after all, is the great question: will our life as an individual in Paradise be significantly affected by our perseverance in grasping the mark God has set before us?
 Will the overcomer and the nonovercomer both receive substantially the same reward?

-So we will proceed to discuss our transformation into the moral image of the Lord, our pursuit of the fullness of eternal life, and then point out some of the differences among those who have been admitted to Paradise, that have been produced by a willingness or unwillingness to follow Christ with a perfect heart, and those who did not.
+So we will proceed to discuss our transformation into the moral image of the Lord and our pursuit of the fullness of eternal life.
+Then we will point out some of the differences in destinies between those who followed Christ with a perfect heart, and those who did not.

 Therefore if any man be in Christ, he is a new creature: old things are passed away; behold, all things are become new.
 And all things are of God, who hath reconciled us to himself by Jesus Christ, and hath given to us the ministry of reconciliation; (II Corinthians 5:17,18)

 The result of the new covenant, the Christian covenant, is a new personality.
 Because the new personality has been formed from the death of our adamic nature and the creation of Christ in us, the new personality is righteous, holy, and obedient in behavior.